Zeigren/bookstack_docker/README.md

 ## Usage

 Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy BookStack.

-Clone the repository and create a `config` folder inside the directory.

-I like using [Portainer](https://www.portainer.io/) since it makes all the tinkering easier, but it's not necessary.
+Supports using either NGINX or Traefik for SSL termination, or don't use SSL at all.

 ## Configuration

-Configuration consists of environment variables in the `docker-compose.yml` and `docker-stack.yml` files or as files contained in the `config` folder.
+Configuration consists of environment variables in the `.yml` and `.conf` files.

-### [Docker Swarm](https://docs.docker.com/engine/swarm/)

-I personally use this with [Traefik](https://traefik.io/) as a reverse proxy, but also not necessary.

-You'll need to create these [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/):
+- bookstack_vhost = The NGINX vhost file for BookStack (templates included, use `bookstack_vhost_ssl` if you're using NGINX for SSL termination)
+- Make whatever changes you need to the appropriate `.yml`.
+All environment variables for BookStack can be found in `docker-entrypoint.sh`

+### Using NGINX for SSL Termination

 - yourdomain.com.crt = The SSL certificate for your domain (you'll need to create/copy this)
 - yourdomain.com.key = The SSL key for your domain (you'll need to create/copy this)

-- bookstacksql_root_password = Root password for your SQL database
-- bookstacksql_password = BookStack user password for your SQL database
+### [Docker Swarm](https://docs.docker.com/engine/swarm/)

+I personally use this with [Traefik](https://traefik.io/) as a reverse proxy, I've included an example `traefik.yml` but it's not necessary.

-You'll also need to create this [Docker Config](https://docs.docker.com/engine/swarm/configs/):
+You'll need to create the appropriate [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) and [Docker Configs](https://docs.docker.com/engine/swarm/configs/).

-- bookstack_vhost = The nginx vhost file for BookStack (template included, simply replace all instances of `yourdomain`)

-Make whatever changes you need to docker-stack.yml (replace all instances of `yourdomain`).
-All environment variables for BookStack can be found in `docker-entrypoint.sh`.

-Run with `docker stack deploy --compose-file docker-stack.yml bookstack`
+Run with `docker stack deploy --compose-file docker-swarm.yml bookstack`

-Once it's started you can login with username `admin@admin.com` and password `password`.

 ### [Docker Compose](https://docs.docker.com/compose/)

-You'll need to create/modify these files and put them in the `config` folder:
+You'll need to create a `config` folder and put the relevant configuration files you created/modified into it.

-- bookstack_vhost = The nginx vhost file for BookStack (template included, simply replace all instances of `yourdomain`)
-- yourdomain.com.crt = The SSL certificate for your domain (you'll need to create/copy this)
-- yourdomain.com.key = The SSL key for your domain (you'll need to create/copy this)

-Make whatever changes you need to `docker-compose.yml` (replace all instances of `yourdomain`, change passwords).
-All environment variables for BookStack can be found in `docker-entrypoint.sh`.

-Run with `docker-compose up -d`
+Run with `docker-compose up -d`.
+View using `127.0.0.1:9080`.

 Once it's started you can login with username `admin@admin.com` and password `password`.

-#### Test

-For a quick test you can copy `test_vhost.conf` into the `config` folder and run `docker-compose -f test.yml up -d`, then open up a web browser to `127.0.0.1:9080`.

 ## Issues